 Bozhidar (Bobby) Chakalov

-Elsie is currently working on two literature reviews: (1) Impacts of policing on Black communities, particularly health and well-being of Black adolsecents; (2) Diversity of physician assistants, and PA training on race and racism in healthcare.
+Elsie Ngugi: Elsie is a UCD undergraduate whose family immigrated from Kenya and she grew up in Stockon.
+Elsie worked as a summer research assistant on two literature reviews: (1) Impacts of policing on Black communities, particularly health and well-being of Black adolsecents; (2) Diversity of physician assistants, and PA training on race and racism in healthcare.
+Elsie plans to graduate in Spring 2023 and apply to physician assistant programs.

 Sonam Kumari: Sonam is a first-generation student who graduated from UCD in 2018 with dual degrees in Neurobiology, Physiology, and Behavior and Education.
 Sonam’s family immigrated from India and prior to coming to UCD, Sonam went to high school in Pittsburg.
 Sonam examined how primary care providers address poverty-related issues for their patient populations.
 Sonam recently graduated from the UCSF Master’s in Global Health program.